The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 Summer

-The Earth assumes its most direct tilt into the Sun at the Summer Solstice, and energy levels are now at their highest, thriving at this time of year.
+Our planet assumes its most direct tilt into the sun at the Summer Solstice, and energy levels are now at their highest, thriving at this time of year.
 To support the energy demands, this is the time of year to cleanse and tone the heart, purify the blood and stimulate circulation.

 • High summer means it’s hot out there!
 On the hotter, more humid days, beware of grass pollens triggering respiratory havoc for those affected horses.